Robert E. Kramek: Education

 Naval War College Distinguished Graduate Leadership Award.

 Coast Guard career

-Upon graduation from the Coast Guard Academy in 1961, he was commissioned as an Ensign.
+Upon graduation from the Coast Guard Academy in 1961, Kramek was commissioned as an Ensign.
 He quickly advanced through the ranks, accepting assignments such as commander of the High-Endurance Cutter USCGC Midgett, Commander of the Coast Guard base at Governors Island, Commander of the 7th and 13th Coast Guard Districts, Regional Drug Interdiction Coordinator, Haitian Migration Task Force Coordinator, and Coast Guard Chief of Staff before becoming Commandant.

 American Bureau of Shipping career

-Following his retirement from the Coast Guard, he joined the Houston, Texas-based American Bureau of Shipping, serving as President of the Americas Division from 1998 to 2004, and as President and Chief Operating Officer from 2004 to 2006.
+Following his retirement from the Coast Guard, Kramek joined the Houston, Texas-based American Bureau of Shipping, serving as President of the Americas Division from 1998 to 2004, and as President and Chief Operating Officer from 2004 to 2006.

 Death

-While aboard a commercial airliner, he suffered a stroke, then a fatal cardiac arrest in a matter of minutes on October 20, 2016, and was buried at Arlington National Cemetery.
+While aboard a commercial airliner, Kramek suffered a stroke, then a fatal cardiac arrest in a matter of minutes on October 20, 2016, and was buried at Arlington National Cemetery.